 If you want to add a little crunch, toasted pecans are good.

 For sweetness, add some chopped apple or raisins.

-* This is the flavor my mom always got and as a kid I always loved it.
+* This is the kind of stuffing my mom always got and as a kid, I always loved it.
 But the truth is that I haven’t enjoyed stuffing nearly as much the last few years as I always used to.
 It tastes overly-processed to me (which, of course, it is).
 So this next year I’m going to try making my own stuffing from scratch, possibly using this super-simple recipe – wish me luck! 🙂

 Thawing the bird

 If you buy your turkey frozen, it can take several days to thaw in the fridge – so make sure to buy it no later than Monday!

 (You don’t want to thaw it on the counter, because it will take long enough that bacteria and whatever could start to grow.
 If you simply must thaw it quickly, running it under room temperature water is your best bet).

 Make the stuffing

 Chop the veggies and saute in the butter until softened but not browned.
 Add the broth and heat it to about 125 degrees, which is cool enough you can stuff the bird without burning your fingers!

 Pour the broth and veggie mixture over the stuffing and stir, then wait a few minutes for the stuffing to soften.
 While you’re waiting, season the turkey skin well with salt and white pepper (black pepper makes the skin look funky when it’s cooked) and rub it in.
 You can also spread the skin with some butter, but that’s not really necessary – there’s plenty of fat from the turkey itself!